 Skip to content

-As today's economy fluctuates, workers are dealing with the impact of inflation and the COVID-19 pandemic.
+As today's economy fluctuates, workers are dealing with the impact of inflation and continuing fall-out from the COVID-19 pandemic.
 They are faced with weighing the pros and cons of staying in their current jobs, moving to new jobs, or exiting the workforce altogether.
-Balancing the need for adequate compensation, benefits, flexibility, and opportunity for growth all weigh into the equation.
+Balancing the need for adequate compensation, benefits, flexibility, and opportunity for growth all factor into the equation.

-To understand changes from January to July 2022, we fielded the second wave of the AARP Work & Jobs Data Series survey on the Great Resignation among adults age 50-plus.
-Results show that one in ten (9%) retired from work or a job since the start of the COVID-19 pandemic.
-Little has changed since the first wave, with one in six adults (17%) reporting that they retired earlier than planned because of the pandemic.
+To understand work trends since Wave 2 (September 2022), we fielded the third wave of the AARP Work & Jobs Data Series survey on the Great Resignation among adults age 50-plus.
+Results show a significant increase from Wave 2 (September 2022) to Wave 3 (June 2023) among those who retired from work or a job since the start of the COVID-19 pandemic (9% to 11%).
+However, little has changed since Wave 2 among those who say they retired earlier than planned, with one in five adults (21%) reporting this.

-Pull factors continue to be stronger than push factors as far as looking for or finding a new job, especially with people thinking they can find a job with better pay (38%).
-Other reasons for leaving or considering leaving a job include believing they could find a job that had opportunity for growth (19%), that was better aligned with their passions (18%), and that offered flexibility on when (17%) and where they work (15%).
+Money continues to be a key driver of job change among adults age 50-plus, with nearly two in five reporting that they need the money (39%) and a similar percentage saying they want to receive higher pay (38%).
+In fact, the top reason for leaving or considering leaving is being near retirement age and receiving low pay or feeling undervalued.
+Pull factors continue to be stronger than push factors as far as looking for or finding a new job, especially with people thinking they can find a job with better pay (35%).
+Other reasons for leaving or considering leaving a job include believing they could find a job that offered flexibility on when (20%) and where they work (16%), had better health benefits (14%), and had more opportunity for growth (14%).

 Read the Detailed Findings